multiply-org/data_access/doc/source/user_guide.rst

 Implementing a Locally Wrapped File System
 ------------------------------------------

-A locally wrapped fiel system requires a FileSystemAccessor that should be defined as above.
+A locally wrapped file system requires a FileSystemAccessor that should be defined as above.
 The ``LocallyWrappedFileSystem`` base class already implements some of the methods, but puts up other method stubs that need to be implemented.
 Note that all these methods are private.